 Free - blogged book on spiritual leadership for young people, especially with no father figure physically or mentally present, great for all: takethespirituallead(dot)blogspot(dot)com

-For sale: The following are at lulu(dot)com: "Discoverng Grace," Two youths find themselves the only Christians in a dysfunctional home, where they try to make a difference and learn how to love unconditionally; "Vikings Sack San Marino," A bunch of crazy stuff happens because of one typo (Dan becomes San) - including a car arrested for bank robbery!; "If Baseball Integrated Early," about baseball being integrated from the start, each season with a few blurbs and a bit on U.S. history, too; "Brotherhood and Baseball," the American history analogue to the baseball alternate history; "Completed Game," alternate history of baseball with no strikes; "This Little Light," a sweet story about childhood, friendship, etc., with some fun baseball, too; taken from my own fond memories.
+For sale: The following are at lulu(dot)com: "Discoverng Grace," and sequel "Discovering Grace 2: Young Leaders," Two youths find themselves the only Christians in a dysfunctional home, where they try to make a difference and learn how to love unconditionally, now with a sequel "Discovering Grace 2: Young Leaders"; "Vikings Sack San Marino," A bunch of crazy stuff happens because of one typo (Dan becomes San) - including a car arrested for bank robbery!; "If Baseball Integrated Early," about baseball being integrated from the start, each season with a few blurbs and a bit on U.S. history, too; "Brotherhood and Baseball," the American history analogue to the baseball alternate history; "Completed Game," alternate history of baseball with no strikes; "This Little Light," a sweet story about childhood, friendship, etc., with some fun baseball, too; taken from my own fond memories.
 One book at iuniverse(dot)com: "Never Let Me Go" is a fun story about high school, friendship, graduatin, and the difficulty of making life decisions; a great, wholesome romance with a warm, happy ending you'll love.
-Also, a mystery I wrote in '96 and edited in '08 is online at willmystery(dot)blogspot(dot)com.
 All should be at Amazon, iTunes, etc., too.

 2. About me: I've always loved writing, and (aside from "Peanuts" and others when little) began fan fiction as a break from law practice.
 As I got less interested in law (except for wills & estates), I wrote more.
 I love good, wholesome stories w/unconditional love, in a variety of fandoms for shows I loved when stuff was for the whole family.
 I'm a dedicated Christian.
 I trusted Jesus Christ to forgive me for my sin, and love to use the gift of writing God gave me.
 I have a few handicaps, all since birth - 20/800 vision, hearing problems, a hint of cerebral palsy (I can walk well, just not quite as strong), slight Dandy-Walker Syndrome, and am just literal enough, really sensitive, and unable to read some social cues that I might hve a wee bit of Asperger's - that last could be from my low vision and hearing, too, & my outgoingness may point away from Aspergers.
 The Lord has used me to glorify Him and His love and mercy in many great ways I could not have without all that.